jonwongg/Defense-of-Wall-Street/README.md

 location (figure 1.2), the player is able to press R (figure 1.3), and reach the destination (figure 1.4).

-Figure 1.2 – The grapple location has been highlighted Figure 1.3 – The player is latched on and moving toward the location
+Figure 1.2 â€“ The grapple location has been highlighted Figure 1.3 â€“ The player is latched on and moving toward the location

-Figure 1.4 – The player has reached the location
+Figure 1.4 â€“ The player has reached the location

 Unfortunately, the created asset for the grapple hook was not implemented, and so there is no